asfiafatima/pandas-challenge/README.md

-# pandas-challenge
-Certainly!
-Below is an example README for your PyCity Schools Analysis.
-Remember to replace placeholders with actual content, such as images, URLs, and code snippets.

----

 # PyCity Schools Analysis

 This repository contains an analysis of school performance using Python and Pandas.
 The analysis focuses on various factors such as school budgets, school sizes, and school types to understand their impact on test results and overall performance.